auth0/docs/articles/server-apis/ruby.md

 thirdParty: false
 image: //auth0.com/lib/platforms-collection/img/rails.png
 lodash: true
+tags:
+  - quickstart
 ---

 ## Ruby API Tutorial

 > Note: If you're creating a Ruby On Rails app, please check [this other tutorial](/new/server-apis/rails).

 Otherwise, Please follow the steps below to configure your existing Ruby app to use it with Auth0.